fembi/blog/_posts/2019-08-09-getting-started.md

 ---
 title: Getting Started
-date: 2019-08-09 20:55:00 +0800
+date: 2019-08-09T12:55:00.000+00:00
-categories: [Blogging, Tutorial]
+categories:
+- Blogging
+- Tutorial
-tags: [getting started]
+tags:
+- getting started

 ---
 ## Preparation

 Follow the [Jekyll Docs](https://jekyllrb.com/docs/installation/) to complete the installtion of basic environment (Ruby, RubyGem, Bundler and Jekyll).
 In addition, to use the funny script tools, we also need to install [Python](https://www.python.org/downloads/)(version 3.5 or abover) and [ruamel.yaml](https://pypi.org/project/ruamel.yaml/).

-Next, [fork](https://github.com/cotes2020/jekyll-theme-chirpy/fork) **Chirpy** and then clone your replicated repository locally.
+Next, fork and then clone your replicated repository locally.

 ## Install Jekyll Plugins